bantucharuhaasini-cmd/Face-Landmark-Detection-System/README.md

 * 👄 Mouth

 The application uses OpenCV for face detection and MediaPipe Face Mesh for facial landmark localization.
 A bounding box is drawn around each detected face, and key landmarks are highlighted on the image.

 ---

-## 🌐 Live Demo

-The application is deployed using Streamlit Community Cloud.

-🔗 **Live Application:**

----